cobwebch/external_import/Documentation/Appendix/Hooks/Index.rst

 .. warning::

-   Since External Import version 6.0.0, all hooks have been deprecated.
-   They will be removed in version 7.0.0.
+   All hooks were removed in version 7.0.0.
+This chapter was preserved for those still using hooks, as it includes replacement instructions.
 Some hooks should be replaced by :ref:`custom process steps <developer-steps>`.
 For others PSR-14 compliant :ref:`events <developer-events>` have been introduced.
 See below for each hook.

-   If you have never used hooks, just ignore this page entirely...

-The external import process contains many hooks for improved flexibility.
-They are described below.
-When running in :ref:`preview mode <user-backend-module-synchronizable-preview>` some hooks are not called.

-Some hooks may throw the special exception :php:`\Cobweb\ExternalImport\Exception\CriticalFailureException`.
-This will cause their "parent" step to abort.
-More details in the chapter about :ref:`critical exceptions <developer-critical-exceptions>`.
-Which hooks may do this is mentioned below.

 processParameters